 This report is a quick way to appraise the status of the sprint quality by story at any time.
 Problem areas quickly jump out as they are clearly marked in red or "bad."
 If used during the daily standup, the team can quickly see overall progress of each story, based on quality metrics.
 Bars will remain gray until xx% of the relevant items have been completed, at which point they will move to yellow.
 Only when 100% of relevant items are Complete will the bars turn green.

 Capacity report details the team capacity throughout the sprint, and is especially helpful to Scrum Masters as they determine whether the overall goal of the sprint can be achieved with the available team members.
 The report should be used to determine if the team is set up for success going into a sprint.
 It tells the story of the sprint, such as: Can we deliver upon our commitments?
 Is the work distributed equally within the team?
 Are we progressing as planned or is work taking more/less time than estimated?

 You can run a daily standup meeting—select the date of the standup, and then click Start Meeting.
 A Scrum Master, product owner, QA lead, or team coach can start a daily standup.

 If the selected sprint has not started yet, you can start it directly from the Team Room.
 Click the Start Sprint button on the toolbar, and the sprint status changes to In Progress.
-Sprints can be started manually, or they can be started automatically if you have the Start and End Sprint Automatically option enabled under Administration > Platform > Team.
+Sprints can be started manually, or they can be started automatically if you have the Start and End Sprint Automatically team platform setting enabled.
 With the option enabled, if a sprint isn’t started manually, it will start automatically at 11:59 PM on its first day.